 Postpartum Doula Support

 As your due date rapidly approaches, wouldn’t it be nice to have a dedicated and knowledgeable resource to support you during your first postpartum month?
-What if you could have an experienced postpartum professional to provide the following:

 If you have been anxious about how to transition your life from the birth of your newborn to your new normal life cadence then you would greatly benefit from the services of a Postpartum Doula (PPD).

 I will help optimize your time with your newest bundle of joy.
 I provide the highest level of care and support for both new and experienced mothers.
 I will not only focus on the new mom, but also will provide optimal care for your infant.
 A postpartum doula will come into your home and help implement the care that YOU need and want.

 Please understand that postpartum doulas are not clinical care providers.
 I cannot perform any clinical work.
 If there is any medical attention needed postpartum doulas have an exhaustive list of resources for you to use if the need arises.
 My job is to help you reach your goals after the birth of your baby.
 It is my mission to help create a strong loving bond between each family member and the newborn as well as help facilitate strong communication within the home during this time of transformation.
 Let me help you make that transition seamless and enjoyable.